 Furthermore, it is speculated that bovine milk microRNA-29b-attenuated BCAA catabolism may be the missing overlooked epigenetic factor that is responsible for the epidemic of T2DM .

 Post Exercise Recovery

-Current data suggest that endurance athletes or individuals who exercise aerobically can consider chocolate milk as a viable option for post exercise nutrition to support skeletal muscle and whole-body protein recovery .
+Current data suggest that endurance athletes or individuals who exercise aerobically can consider chocolate milk as a viable option for post-exercise nutrition to support skeletal muscle and whole-body protein recovery .
 Post-exercise chocolate milk ingestion has been shown to enhance both glycogen resynthesis and later exercise performance.
-Chocolate milk has been repeatedly found to be superior compared to various commercially available sport drinks as endurance exercise recovery beverage [67-69].
-Even though some studies found chocolate milk as effective as other sport drinks , it still serves as a more convenient, cheaper, and more tasty recovery beverage option for many athletes.
-Compared to traditional sports drinks, milk is a more nutrient dense beverage choice for individuals who partake in strength and endurance activities.
-In national level judo athletes, 1 liter of chocolate milk after exercise was associated with attenuated muscle soreness ratings, reduced cortisol and mood swings and enhanced judo-specific performance .
+Chocolate milk has been repeatedly found to be superior compared to various commercially available sports drinks as endurance exercise recovery beverage [67-69].
+Even though some studies found chocolate milk as effective as other sports drinks , it still serves as a more convenient, cheaper, and tastier recovery beverage option for many athletes.
+Compared to traditional sports drinks, milk is a more nutrient-dense beverage choice for individuals who partake in strength and endurance activities.
+In national level judo athletes, 1 litre of chocolate milk after exercise was associated with attenuated muscle soreness ratings, reduced cortisol and mood swings and enhanced judo-specific performance .

 Delayed Onset Muscle Soreness (DOMS)